 *An aside on Nature’s Swiftness.

-Another small thing you can do to drastically improve your performance and reaction time is to download KLH Threat Meter (one of the addons I listed above).
+Another small thing which will drastically improve your performance and reaction time is to download KLH Threat Meter.
 Use this as a tool to monitor who is, and who is not, high on threat in order to be ready with appropriate healing should there be a: tank switch, loss of aggro, or an Ignite Mage about to explode onto the tanking scene.
 Utilizing KLH is an easy and surefire way to, not only up your performance but also, increase your player awareness.
 The more things that you force yourself to keep track of, the easier it will be to maintain that level of concentration in the future and the easier encounters will begin to feel for you.
 In essence, the more you train the better you will become.

 Finally, know your boss fights.
 The more you know about boss mechanics the more you can predict player specific or raid wide damage.
 A good healer is up-to-date on boss strategies and looks for raid-group specific damage.
 A player here who takes more “I stood in the fire” damage or a player there who always wants to pop off that last bit of their rotation before moving out of an avoidable damage affect.
-This, more than anything, I believe, is what can truly make you a great player.
-The ability to focus and anticipate where healing needs to go before it does.
-BigWigs or DBM (boss timer addons) really help in speeding up the learning curve on each boss.
+This more than anything is what can truly make you a great player: the ability to anticipate where healing is needed.
+BigWigs or DBM really help in accelerating the learning curve on each boss.
 So use them and use your brain when healing.
-And for god’s sake, do NOT tunnel vision your UI.
+For god’s sake, do NOT tunnel vision your UI.
 Take your eyes off every few seconds and quickly scan the raid.
 Is the tank re-positioning?
-Are DPS running around like idiots?
+Are DPS running around like the idiots they are?
 Is someone about to be struck by avoidable damage?
 These are questions you should always be asking yourself.

 So, a quick recap.

 - Chain Heal is your go-to heal in terms of both tank and raid healing.
-Prioritize healing melee members of your raid first when AoE hits as that is where your healing is most effective.
-Let the Priests and Druids heal the ranged, especially if they aren’t grouped to start off with.
+Prioritize healing melee members of your raid first when AoE hits, as that is where your healing is most effective.
+Let the Priests and Druids heal the ranged, especially if they aren’t grouped.
 Then, once the melee are taken care of, you can assist with the rest of the raid.

 - Lesser Healing Wave will be your primary choice when the raid is not appropriately positioned for you to make full use of CH.
 Instead, use LHW to shoot out quick heals to members in your raid who are in desperate need of healing.
 This is a useful tool when used judiciously.
 Do not get it into your head that you are a Druid and try to Healing Touch your way to glory.
 A good time for LHW R6 spam is on Chromaggus during a Time Lapse.

-- When to use Nature’s Swiftness.
-This is a hard one because you can save it for when a raid member needs immediate and insane healing and combo it with a NS + HWR10 for a ~3,000+ heal or you can use it for throughput off CD paired with CH.
+- When to use Nature’s Swiftness?
+This is challenging because you can hold it for when a raid member needs immediate, big healing and combo it with HWR10 for a ~3,000+ heal or you can use it selfishly for throughput off CD paired with CH.
 It really is up to you.
 If you want to feel/be more of a clutch healer then save NS for an emergency.
-If you want to do a little more healing on the charts then then bust that thing whenever you can and CHr3 into the raid.
+If you want to do a little more healing on the charts then bust that thing whenever you can and CHr3 into the raid.

 - Be raid aware.
 Learn the fights and learn when and where to accurately apply your healing.
 This is the most important thing needed to transition from a good or average healer to a great healer.

-And if all else fails, you can always just mindless CH spam right?
+And if all else fails, you can always just mindless CH spam.